shaunluttin/blog.shaunluttin.com/my-hugo-blog/content/posts/answer-the-question-and-shutup.md

 draft: false
 ---

-When PhD students come to the end of the program the thesis defense happens.
-Experts fly in from around the world to grill the student on the topic.
+When PhD students do the thesis defense, experts fly in to grill the student.
 Good thesis advisors train students to answer questions _and then shutup_.
 Students almost always feel a temptation to go on a length.